WildernessLabs/Meadow.Foundation/Source/Meadow.Foundation.Peripherals/Displays.SharpMemory/Driver/Readme.md

 ### Deploy

-Instantly deploy and manage your fleet in the cloud for OtA, health-monitoring, logs, command + control, and enterprise backend integrations.
+Instantly deploy and manage your fleet in the cloud for OTA, health-monitoring, logs, command + control, and enterprise backend integrations.